Nara Cherry Blossom 2026: Best Spots & Forecast

 5 Best Sakura Spots in Nara for First-Time Visitors

 If you only have one day in Nara, you don’t need to chase every cherry tree.
-These five locations offer the best balance of scenery, history, and ease of access.
+These five locations offer the best balance of scenery, history, and ease of access, while also covering some of the most memorable things to do in Nara.

 1. Nara Park – Cherry Blossoms and Deer in One Place